saimachi/MCW-Migrating-SQL-databases-to-Azure/Hands-on lab/HOL step-by-step - Migrating SQL databases to Azure.md

    > You turn transparent data encryption on and off on the database level.
 To enable transparent data encryption on a database in Azure SQL Managed Instance use must use T-SQL.

 9. Select **Execute** from the SSMS toolbar.
-After a few seconds, you will see a message that the "Commands completed successfully."
+After a few seconds, you will see a message the "Commands completed successfully."

 10. You can verify the encryption state and view information the associated encryption keys by using the [sys.dm_database_encryption_keys view](https://docs.microsoft.com/sql/relational-databases/system-dynamic-management-views/sys-dm-database-encryption-keys-transact-sql).
 Select **New Query** on the SSMS toolbar again, and paste the following query into the new query window: